datnnt1997/bert_vn_ner/README.md

 Code by **Trong-Dat Ngo**.

 ## Introductions
 Pytorch implementation of BERT models to perform named entity recognition (NER) for Vietnamese.
-This system using pretrain model from
+This system using pretrained model from
 [transformers](https://github.com/huggingface/transformers)
 ## Installation
 Requirements: